Celebrities join Prince William for Earthshot Prize award

 “There’s been lots of amazing ideas over the past decades but it’s the implementation that really counts, so that’s what this is all about.
 So it’s really a reason to be cheerful,” Thompson said.

-“Many of the answers are already out there,” he added.
-“But we need everyone, from all parts of society. to raise their ambition and unite in repairing our planet.”

-The finalists include a 14-year-old student who proposes using solar energy to replace charcoal to power millions of roadside ironing carts in India; a land-based coral farm in the Bahamas to restore dying coral reefs; a community project in Congo devoted to protecting gorillas; and a Kenyan enterprise that turns organic waste into fertilizer and insect protein for farmers.

-The ceremony comes days ahead of the COP26 U.N. climate change summit in Glasgow, which begins on Oct.
-31.
+The ceremony came days ahead of the COP26 U.N. climate change summit in Glasgow, which begins Oct.
+31. William, his father Prince Charles and Queen Elizabeth II are all expected to attend.

+Earlier this week William criticized the space race and space tourism, saying in an interview that the world’s greatest minds should be focused on repairing Earth instead of “trying to find the next place to go and live.”

 —-